benfoxall/decks/day-of-rest.md

 ---

-## Bringing wordpress onto the network
+## Bringing WordPress onto the network

 ---

-## Expected outcome:
+## For WordPress to be a Thing:

-## When we press the button, a page is updated
+## Subscribe to MQTT topics and update content
-## When a page is updated, lights flash
+## Publish messages to MQTT

 ---

-## An mqtt to wordpress bridge
+## An mqtt to WordPress bridge

 ---